rcolepeterson/webpack-made-easy/README.md

 Next steps might be setting up a real dev environment (get everything off the root, create a deploy folder to stick optimized code in, add a loader to optimize images, etc).

-I have stuck the above code in a repo [here.](https://github.com/rcolepeterson/webpack-made-easy)
+I have stuck the above code examples in this repo.

-Here are some links to get to the next level.
+Here are some great links to get you to the next level.

 http://webpack.github.io/